 Step 2: The Editing

 Reaper.
-That’s the software that works multi-channel audio and, great news, is free!
-You can buy it — and you should — to support the great work they are producing.
+That’s the software that works multi-channel audio and, great news, is f̶r̶e̶e̶ cheap.
+You can buy a $60 discounted license or a $225 commercial license.

 This is where you start building your audio experience, which could include the voice of god narration too.

 But what about placing the audio in space, dude?

 Thanks to the great work from passionate and talented people, there are a few options to do this.

 This Reaper plug in works with Kolor Eyes and allows you to position and line up the audio to match up your video.